Computers

 Will a computer take your job?

-Although many predict that computers could become smarter than us, a University of Melbourne experts says we shouldn't forget people power in the age of AI.
+It’s predicted that computers could one day become smarter than humans, but we shouldn’t forget people power in the age of artificial intelligence

 From decades to days: 3D modelling tuberculosis

-3D modelling of TB mutations means doctors could soon tailor individual treatments for the disease in days, not years, say University of Melbourne researchers.
+3D modelling of the mutations in TB means doctors around the world could soon tailor individual treatments for the disease in a matter of days, rather than years

 When computers make art